ali-ramadhan/ali-ramadhan.Github.io/_posts/2023-12-20-insert-benchmarks.md

 ## Why build a weather data warehouse?

+I think it would be cool to have historical weather data from around the world to analyze.

 We have _tons_ of weather data we can analyze to look for signals of climate change.
 In particular, I'm interested in figuring out how much climate change we've _already_ had.
 This questions is maybe best answered by looking at historical weather data.

 It's pretty common to look at climate model projections and think about future climate change, but there are plenty of anecdotes about how the weather isn't what it used to be.